The National Aboriginal Lands Managers Association (NALMA) strives to take the leading role on First Nation land and environment management.

 Post Secondary – Vancouver Island University

 Post Secondary – Université du Québec en Abitibi-Témiscamingue (Commencing Summer 2022 )

 Technical Training – National Aboriginal Lands Managers Association

 You can find more information about our Professional Development Unit here

-Specialized Training: Land Management is the process and structure by which Chief and Councillors, and Lands staff direct and manage lands, and resources, and environment on reserves.
+Specialized Training: Land Management is the process and structure by which Chief and Councillors, as well as Lands staff, direct and manage lands, resources and environment on reserves.

 NALMA is pleased to offer Specialized Toolkit Training Sessions on various important topics.
 You can find a full list of our Specialized Training topics here